12 Personal Devices and Technology Impacting Students Learning Abilities

 Learning in the past was much different than what it is today.
 Learning was based on books and lectures, but in present times everything is on computers, the internet, and websites.
 Students would sit through lectures and have nothing else to do but take notes and pay attention.
 Notes were also taken by hand because there was no other way to take them like there are today.
 Assignments were also given on paper.
 People also had to go to libraries to look through books and encyclopedias for research.
 Then the creation of desktop computers became a great source of information and was put into libraries and computer labs.
 Even with these developments, students would still have to go to either of those places to research information.
 The computers ran slower and did not have all of the applications and programs that are on them now.
 As newer desktop computers were made, they were implemented into those same places.
 Still, they ran faster and had more advanced applications and software because of technological progression, which made them better than before.
 Now, schools give students laptops and iPads and have desktop computers in libraries and computer labs.

-With students having personal devices and other technological devices being supplied by schools, students have become much more distracted.
+With students having personal devices and other technological devices being supplied by schools, they have become much more distracted.
 The way they learn is also being affected as a result.
 In the past, because students had to actively look for the information in books and libraries, they were actually learning and retaining it.
 Now, students will just look answers up online to find the answers instead of learning the information they need.
 With textbooks now being online and a lot of the work being assigned online, computers and or other forms of technology are used instead of paper.
 Students are also having a more challenging time focusing in class and on assignments because they are distracted by their cell phones.
 They are also distracted by things besides schoolwork on their computers.
 Because of this, the academic performance of these distracted students is at risk and significantly lower than those who do not use those devices in classrooms and while studying.
 In the past, students were not at this risk.
 They did not have as many distractions as students do now.
 Things like studying and finishing assignments were done much quicker because they weren’t constantly distracted by looking at a phone, tv, or computer.

-Figure 12.2: This image shows two girls who are supposed to do school work and study on their computers.
+Figure 12.4: This image shows two girls who are supposed to do school work and study on their computers.
 Instead, they are each looking on their phones and have the tv on.
 They are distracted by their personal devices and technology.

 Photo Taken by Anna Costas